-It’s pretty much common sense that taking critical feedback form the right people is essential to measure your progress.
+It’s common sense that taking critical feedback from the right people is essential to measure your progress.

-But you should keeep a few things in mind while taking feedback.
+But it would be best if you keep a few things in mind while taking feedback.

 “Feedback should be personal and in relation to your goals”